-- Funding is disbursed in milestone-driven tranches.
-Continued funding is dependent on satisfactory quarterly progress on milestones. - Funding will only be provided for actual project expenditures specified in the approved budget, up to the award amount.
-Any funds not expended at the conclusion of the project period will be forfeited and returned to the Keenan Center and the Ohio Third Frontier. - One of the benefits of the Accelerator Award is the availability of funds to validate the technology outside of the inventor's lab which helps provide proof that the technology is viable for commercialization.
+- Funding requested should align with the amount necessary to achieve milestones that validate and derisk the technology and must be supported by quotes from independent third party-service providers.
+Budgets must be directly aligned with specific milestones that address the key objectives required to validate and add value to the commercialization potential of the technology and require a clear deliverable and metric of success to determine if the milestone was successfully accomplished. - Funding is disbursed in milestone-driven tranches.
+Continued funding is dependent on satisfactory quarterly progress and achievement of milestones. - Funding will only be provided for project expenditures specified in the approved budget, and up to the award amount.
+Any funds not expended at the conclusion of the project period will be forfeited and returned to the Keenan Center and the Ohio Third Frontier. - A key benefit of the Accelerator Award is the availability of funds to validate the technology outside of the inventor's lab which helps provide proof that the technology is viable for commercialization.
 Given the technology transfer goals of the Accelerator Awards program, technologies applying for an Accelerator Award should be sufficiently developed to transition from in-lab work to independent third-party service providers.
-To align with this goal, one of the key budget requirements is that 75% of requested funds must be allocated to validation work using independent third-party service providers, that are either; - a) External to the university. - b) Ohio State Core Facilities that are available as a purchased service by external customers for a fee.
-The work should be performed independently of the PI lab and project personnel.
-Justification for how the work performed through a core facility independently validates the technology will be required during the full application submission. - The remaining 25% of the total project budget may be allocated internally to support personnel and materials and supplies. - Generally allowable budget expenditures are direct expenses necessary for the conduct of the project and includes salary and fringe benefits for non-faculty project personnel, purchased services, supplies and materials.
+To align with this goal, one of the key budget requirements is that 75% of requested funds must be allocated to validation work using independent third-party service providers, that are either: - a) External to the university.
+The Ohio Third Frontier prefers use of Ohio-based vendors. - b) Ohio State Core Facilities that are available to external customers as a purchased service may be requested but require strong justification.
+The work must be performed independently of the PI lab and project personnel.
+Rationale must be provided describing the critical need for use of the facility that may be due to unique and technically specialized needs that is otherwise inaccessible through use of an external vendor.
+Justification for how the work independently performed through a core facility validates the technology will also be required during the full application submission. - The remaining 25% of the total project budget may be allocated internally to support personnel and materials and supplies. - Allowable budget expenditures are direct expenses necessary for the conduct of the project and includes salary and fringe benefits for non-faculty project personnel, purchased services, materials and supplies.
 Equipment may be requested in extraordinary circumstances but must meet certain criteria to be considered an allowable expense.
 Approval of expenses is at the discretion of the Accelerator Awards program and the Ohio Third Frontier.
 A summary of allowable and unallowable expenses is provided below.

 Expense Type Allowable?

+Consultants Yes

+Service contracts Yes

+Supplies Yes

 Bonuses, incentives or rewards No

-Consultants Yes

-Equipment May be requested, approval required

 Faculty salary/fringes No

-General support for Pl's lab No
+General support for PI's lab No

 Indirect costs No

 Industry expert payment or fees No

 Legal fees No

 Licensing fees No

-Ohio State non-faculty personnel May be requested, approval required

 Overhead No

-Professional affiliations or membership No
+Professional affiliations or membership dues No

-dues

 Publication costs or reprints No

-Service contracts Yes

 Subcontracts No

-Supplies Yes

 Travel - domestic or foreign No

 Tuition costs No

+Equipment May be requested, approval required

+Ohio State non-faculty personnel May be requested, approval required